simplon-montreuil-promo4/Simplon-paint/README.md

   });
 ```

-- Update the `class functionality add` to reflect our color variable rather than our actual class names:
+- Update the `addClass` function to reflect our color variable rather than our actual class names:

 ```javascript
   $('.box').on('click', function () {